nalej/docs/tutorials/endtoendtutorial.md

 sudo python setup.py install
 ```

 After that you have to reboot your Pi system to get the Adafruit driver, and then you can start installing Nalej SDK.

-### Installation
+For that, you just need to follow [this simple step-by-step tutorial](installingSDKindevice.md), and your device will be all set.

 ## The Application